Prestressed concrete

 Prestressed concrete is a form of concrete used in construction.
-It is substantially "prestressed" (compressed) during production, in a manner that strengthens it against tensile forces which will exist when in service.
+It is substantially prestressed (compressed) during production, in a manner that strengthens it against tensile forces which will exist when in service.
+It was patented by Eugène Freyssinet in 1928.

-This compression is produced by the tensioning of high-strength "tendons" located within or adjacent to the concrete and is done to improve the performance of the concrete in service.
+This compression is produced by the tensioning of high-strength tendons located within or adjacent to the concrete and is done to improve the performance of the concrete in service.
 Tendons may consist of single wires, multi-wire strands or threaded bars that are most commonly made from high-tensile steels, carbon fiber or aramid fiber.
 The essence of prestressed concrete is that once the initial compression has been applied, the resulting material has the characteristics of high-strength concrete when subject to any subsequent compression forces and of ductile high-strength steel when subject to tension forces.
-This can result in improved structural capacity and/or serviceability compared with conventionally reinforced concrete in many situations.
+This can result in improved structural capacity or serviceability, or both, compared with conventionally reinforced concrete in many situations.
 In a prestressed concrete member, the internal stresses are introduced in a planned manner so that the stresses resulting from the imposed loads are counteracted to the desired degree.

 Prestressed concrete is used in a wide range of building and civil structures where its improved performance can allow for longer spans, reduced structural thicknesses, and material savings compared with simple reinforced concrete.
-Typical applications include high-rise buildings, residential slabs, foundation systems, bridge and dam structures, silos and tanks, industrial pavements and nuclear containment structures.
+Typical applications include high-rise buildings, residential concrete slabs, foundation systems, bridge and dam structures, silos and tanks, industrial pavements and nuclear containment structures.

-First used in the late-nineteenth century, prestressed concrete has developed beyond pre-tensioning to include post-tensioning, which occurs after the concrete is cast.
-Tensioning systems may be classed as either monostrand, where each tendon's strand or wire is stressed individually, or multi-strand, where all strands or wires in a tendon are stressed simultaneously.
+First used in the late nineteenth century, prestressed concrete has developed beyond pre-tensioning to include post-tensioning, which occurs after the concrete is cast.
+Tensioning systems may be classed as either 'monostrand', where each tendon's strand or wire is stressed individually, or 'multi-strand', where all strands or wires in a tendon are stressed simultaneously.
 Tendons may be located either within the concrete volume (internal prestressing) or wholly outside of it (external prestressing).
 While pre-tensioned concrete uses tendons directly bonded to the concrete, post-tensioned concrete can use either bonded or unbonded tendons.